slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9857-3/packetizer_raw_output.md

 Clarify in RFC 9857 that, for NLRI Type 5, either new Node Descriptor sub‑TLV types should be defined for IPv4/IPv6 headend identifiers or explicitly state that TLVs 1028 and 1029 are valid as Node Descriptor sub‑TLVs despite their original attribute definition.

+**Severity:** Medium
+  *Basis:* The conflicting TLV classifications may lead to interoperability issues as different implementations might treat these TLVs differently when constructing the NLRI key.

+**Confidence:** High

 ---

 ## Report 2: 9857-3-2